 Patient data is retained as long as it is necessary or according to the retention periods described in the legislation and regulations, for example, in the Act on the Status and Rights of Patients and the Decree of the Ministry of Social Affairs and Health on Patient Documents.

 The data subject has the right to access the data saved in the register concerning them and the right to request rectification and erasure of data.
-The requests must be submitted personally or in writing (provided with a handwritten signature or with otherwise verified documents) to the contact person mentioned in section 2.
+The requests must be submitted personally or in writing (provided with a handwritten signature or with otherwise verified documents).

 The data subject has the right at any time to withdraw or restrict their consent.